Histotechnologist Schools

 This associate of science (AS) in histology technology program at FSCJ takes two years to complete and is accredited by the NAACLS.
 This program boasts an 82 percent ASCP exam pass rate and a 100 percent job placement rate.
 Also, this is a distance program with two mandatory face-to-face sessions during each of the six terms of the program.

-This 76-credit program includes courses such as histotechniques; medical terminology; histology; histopathology; and special topics in histological techniques.
+This 76-credit program includes courses in histotechniques, medical terminology, histology, histopathology, and special topics in histological techniques.

 • Location: Jacksonville, FL